 Addison Allies wants you to know downtown businesses are helping.
 Addison Allies is this month’s Benefit Bread recipient at American Flatbread, Middlebury Hearth.
 This means that for each Punctuated Equilibrium flatbread sold in the month of January, they get $1.
 And Two Brothers has a salsa … read more.

 CVUUS prepares a community dinner on Friday at the Congregational Church of Middlebury every year.
 It was CVUUS’s turn to host the supper for 200 guests on Jan 11 served from 5-6 pm led by Kathryn Schloff, Alan Moore and Abi Sessions.
 We thank CVUUS for … read more.

 Sunday, Dec 16, Remembering Victims of Gun Violence, 11:30 pm—Communities all across the country will be holding memorials this month because December 14th is the 6th anniversary of the Sandy Hook tragedy.
 This year we will light candles for them and others, and say the … read more.

 The #Metoo movement has been so powerful and has helped many survivors to find their voice, as shared in recent worship services and events.
 This also comes with a need for support, both for survivors speaking, and for those supporting and listening.
 WomenSafe is here … read more.

-Our Youth Group, led by Heidi Sulis and Gail Borden, dedicated this year to homelessness support.
-They visited and planned several meals at John Graham Shelter in Vergennes.
-Abi Sessions, Rev. Barnaby and our Youth Group camped out at the annual Sleepout on Dec 2 … read more.
+Our Youth Group, led by Heidi Sulis and Gail Borden, dedicates this year to homelessness support again.
+As last year, they will visit and plan several meals at John Graham Shelter in Vergennes.
+Abi Sessions and our Youth Group camped out at the annual Homelessness … read more.